Walden Jam-e-Masjid: Aesthetics

-The masjid's original layout followed Lewis Miller's Akron Plan, in which the Sunday school and worship areas were adjacent, with sliding partitions allowing for controlled access between the two.
+The mosque's original layout followed Lewis Miller's Akron Plan, in which the Sunday school and worship areas were adjacent, with sliding partitions allowing for controlled access between the two.
 It could also be used to expand the worship space for overflow crowds.
 This arrangement had apparently been abandoned by the early 1920s in favor of fixed walls and room sizes.

 Another feature of the former that reflects the era of its construction is the auditorium-style worship space, in which the pews are arranged in a semicircle around the dais.
 It was a popular way to maximize available worship space, allowing for clearer sightlines from all seats.
 The only aspect of the plan the former Walden Methodist Church lacks is the inclined floor.

 The building's exterior is eclectic, another late 19th century touch, reflecting the move away from the early Gothic Revival's insistence on historically correct detail.
 Victorian Gothic, seen in the high lancet windows accentuated by the steep roofs and towers.
 The stone belt courses amid the red brick facade and understated polychromy are also more distinctly High Victorian Gothic, showing the influence of John Ruskin's aesthetic theories and the Venetian Gothic.
 On the other hand, the corbelling at the towers suggests a Romanesque Revival nod, and the upper gable of the fellowship hall suggests Richardsonian Romanesque.

 Inside, the rich decoration was meant to enhance the character of the worship service.
 The stained glass floods the hall with mellow-toned natural light, augmented by electric light fixtures hung from the ceiling.
 The most important aspect of the interior is the intricate vaulted ceiling.
 All reflected an era when Protestant church interiors were moving away from the asceticism that had characterized them earlier in the century, with the intent of providing an atmosphere more conducive to the proper spirit of worship.